The Yoga Temple LLC

 - Learning efficiency improves

 - Reaction time improves

 Yoga may also reduce symptoms of anxiety and depression, boost memory, and improve well-being.
 Additionally, practicing yoga with others in a group class is a great way to meet friends while improving one’s social adjustment abilities.
 Achieve holistic wellness, encourage spiritual growth, and improve functional fitness through yoga and nutrition.

 If you want inner peace then train your brain muscles to be stronger.
-A health mind and body brings inner peace.
+A healthy mind and body bring inner peace.
 Come just as you are and leave in the best version of you.

 This is a classical form of yoga that dates back centuries, and it is a foundation for many modern styles of yoga.
 Hatha yoga incorporates postures (asanas), breathing and breath retention (pranayama and kumbhaka), and meditation.

-During a Hatha yoga class, Carol will guide students through a series of asanas.
-She may ask them to hold poses for a certain amount of time, depending on their skill and fitness level.
+During a hatha yoga class, students will be guided through a series of asanas and hold poses for a certain amount of time, depending on their skill and fitness level.

-Hatha is a great yoga style for beginners and experienced yogis alike.
-Carol will teach the fundamentals so that students can reap the benefits of Hatha, such as improved strength, flexibility, and mental clarity.
-More experienced yogis will find that a class with Carol can help them broaden their practice.
+Hatha yoga is a great yoga style for beginners and experienced yogis alike and students can reap the benefits such as improved strength, flexibility, and mental clarity and experienced yogis will find that a class can help them broaden their practice.

 The purpose of restorative yoga is to release tension and stress from the body and mind.
 By holding a pose, a practitioner is able to focus on breathing and relieving stress.